 Sweden’s southernmost point

-A visit to Smygehuk, Sweden’s southernmost point, is an experience no matter what time of year it is.
+A visit to Smygehuk, Sweden’s southernmost point, is an experience no matter the time of year.
 Smygehuk is a flat, sandy point surrounded by stony beaches.
 It is situated east of Trelleborg, close to Smygehamn.
-During the summer months there are lots of activities on offer – music, art, culture and shopping.
-The winter offers clean, crisp air, spectacular sunsets and the magic of transforming Smygehuk into a work of art made from snow and ice.
+During the summer months, there are lots of activities on offer – music, art, culture, and shopping.
+The winter offers clean, crisp air, spectacular sunsets, and the magic of transforming Smygehuk into a work of art made from snow and ice.

 Köpmansmagasinet

-The striking old warehouse Köpmansmagasinet was built in the beginning of the 19th century and was one of four trading warehouses in the Smygehamn district.
-Rumor has it that it was once a smuggler’s nest during the Napoleonic Wars.
-Today you will find art exhibitions and various events that give a lively and dynamic atmosphere to the area.
+The striking old warehouse Köpmansmagasinet was built at the beginning of the 19th century and was one of four trading warehouses in the Smygehamn district.
+Rumour has it that it was once a smuggler’s nest during the Napoleonic Wars.
+Today, you will find art exhibitions and various events that give a lively and dynamic atmosphere to the area.

 The Harbour

-The harbour was built in the 1920s from what was originally a limestone quarry.
+The harbour was built at the beginning of the 19th century from what was originally a limestone quarry.
 Now it is one of the three marinas in the area that can be used by visiting boats.
-The western side of the harbour is lined by small fishing huts and boat sheds which are locally called “hoddor”, where fishermen store their equipment.
+The western side of the harbour is lined with small fishing huts and boat sheds, locally called “hoddor”, where fishermen store their equipment.

 Utkiken

-By the East Pier you will find a viewing platform that marks the southernmost place in Sweden featuring a compass rose with the distance to different places in the world.
-Utkiken with its informative signs is a popular place for photos.
+By the East Pier, you will find a viewing platform that marks the southernmost place in Sweden, featuring a compass rose with the distance to various places in the world.
+Utkiken, with its informative signs, is a popular spot for photos.
 The waves can get high around the lookout, so be careful not to get a shower!

 Famntaget